 Our global advisory board consists of leaders within the industry, investor, and academic communities.

-Reid Hoffman is a Partner at Greylock, and Co-Founder and Executive Chairman at LinkedIn.
+Reid Hoffman is a Partner at Greylock and Co-Founder of LinkedIn.
 Reid joined Greylock Partners in 2009.
-His areas of focus include consumer Internet, enterprise 2.0, mobile, social gaming, online marketplaces, payments, and social networks.
-Reid likes to work with products that can reach hundreds of millions of participants and businesses that have network effects.
-An accomplished entrepreneur, executive and angel investor, he has played an integral part in building many of today’s leading consumer technology businesses, including LinkedIn and PayPal.
-Reid co-founded LinkedIn, the world’s largest professional networking service, in 2003 and led it through its first four years and to profitability as Chief Executive Officer.
-Prior to LinkedIn he served as executive vice president at PayPal, where he was a founding board member.
+He focuses on building products that can reach hundreds of millions of participants and businesses that have network effects.
+An accomplished entrepreneur and executive, Reid has played an integral role in building many of today’s leading consumer technology businesses, including LinkedIn and PayPal.
+Reid co-founded LinkedIn, the world’s largest professional networking service, in 2003 and led the company through its first four years and to profitability as Chief Executive Officer.
+Reid is the co-author of two New York Times best-selling books: The Start-up of You and The Alliance.
+His next book is focused on “blitzscaling”, based on his Stanford course of the same name.
+Reid is the host of the podcast, Masters of Scale.
+Reid earned a master’s degree in philosophy from Oxford University, where he was a Marshall Scholar, and a bachelor’s degree with distinction in symbolic systems from Stanford University.

 Nirav Tolia is the Co-Founder and CEO of Nextdoor, the free and private social network for neighborhoods.
 Nirav began his entrepreneurial pursuits as an early employee at Yahoo! before co-founding and serving as CEO of Epinions, a website devoted to user-generated product reviews.
 Epinions was acquired by Shopping.com, and Nirav was COO before the company went public on Nasdaq and was subsequently acquired by eBay.
 Nextdoor was founded in 2010 and is actively used in thousands of neighborhoods across the U.S. Under Nirav's leadership, Nextdoor has raised $210 million in funding from Benchmark, Greylock Partners, Kleiner Perkins Caufield & Byers, Tiger Global Management, Allen & Company, Google Ventures, and others.
 Tolia grew up in Odessa, Texas, and graduated from Stanford University.